-In addition, HUD allows the VHA to establish a HUD-Veterans Affairs Supportive Housing (HUD-VASH) exception payment standard.
-The VHA may go up to but no higher than 120 percent of the FMR or SAFMR specifically for VASH families.
-If the VHA wants to establish a VASH exception payment standard over 120 percent it must still request a waiver from HUD (See Section 19-III.E.).
+In addition, HUD allows the VHAs to establish a HUD-Veterans Affairs Supportive Housing (HUD-VASH) exception payment standard.
+The VHAs may go up to but no higher than 120 percent of the FMR or SAFMR specifically for VASH families.
+If the VHAs who wants to establish a VASH exception payment standard over 120 percent it must still request a waiver from HUD (See Section 19-III.E.).